larskristianhaga/stonks-only-go-up/README.md

-# stonks-only-go-up
+# Stonks only go up

-An chrome extension that removes the sell button on Nordnet, since stonks only go up!
+An chrome extension that removes the sell button on Nordnet.
+Why?
+Since stonks only go up!

 Only works on Nordnet.no due to whitelisting of domain name.